Looking for support for your finance function? Book a time with an expert.

 • Legislative appropriation tracking

-Government accounting and reporting standards are more robust in certain areas as they serve multiple stakeholders, including elected officials, oversight bodies, taxpayers, and credit rating agencies.
-Comptrollers must ensure that financial reporting promotes transparency and accountability in public financial management.
+Governmental accounting and reporting rules and regulations are relatively strong in some areas, given their multiple users, including government representatives, oversight bodies, taxpayers, and credit rating agencies.
+Comptrollers must ensure transparency and accountability through financial reporting in managing government finances.

 Auditing and Oversight Functions